We are people who trust Jesus Christ as our Lord and Savior.

 Holy Communion is another sacrament.
 When the bread is broken and the cup is poured in The Lord’s Supper, we receive the real presence of the Risen Christ to strengthen us for our daily walk.

 We celebrate communion on the First Sunday of every month and deliver the elements to homes and hospitals.
-We also partake on special occasions like Christmas Eve.
+We also partake on special occasions like Ash Wednesday and Christmas Eve.

 St. Andrew’s is all about giving glory to God.
 We are here because God formed us, called us, redeemed us, shapes us, draws us together, gives us our life and ministry.

 We have come to know God, through Jesus Christ, His Son, our Savior and our Lord.
 Jesus died for us, paying the price we could never pay.
 God raised Jesus, a sure victory over sin and death.
 Jesus teaches us through his words and life just how much God loves us and how God wants us to live.

 We depend on God, the Holy Spirit, with us every day — challenging, guiding and empowering us.
 The Spirit is very much at work among us at St. Andrews, not because of anything we have done, but because God has chosen to be among us.

 Every one of our members and friends is on a journey with God.
 We invite you to join us.
 Join us in worshiping God, both in the sanctuary and out in the world around us.
 This is the chief purpose of our church, to glorify and enjoy God.